aopecho/appdev-chapters/html-cheatsheet.md

 ### Attributes

+An attribute specifies additional information about the element.
 One or more attributes can be added inside the opening tag after the tag name.
+Attributes are usually structured as name/value pairs in the format `name="value"`.

+For example:

 ```html
 <a href="https://www.wikipedia.org">